JoeyAlpha5/gitlab-runner/README.md

-# Gitlab runner with docker executor setup
+# Registering a GitLab runner on MacOS and Linux using the docker executor.

 ## YouTube Playlist